 When visiting your prospective attorney for the first time, pay close attention to your gut instincts.
 By the time you leave the office, you should feel confident in the attorney’s ability and comfortable moving forward.
 If you’re not sure, take the time to meet with a few others until you are confident you’ve made the right choice.

 Focus on Satisfaction

 When interviewing lawyers for your oil field injury case, it’s important to understand their policies regarding fees and costs.
 At Babcock Injury Lawyers, we offer our clients peace of mind with our 100% satisfaction guarantee.

 Not only is there no charge unless you win your case, you also have the ability to terminate our relationship within the first 30 days for any reason with no financial obligation.

 Do You Have Questions About Your Injury?
 Contact Us for a Free Consultation

-If you’ve suffered an oil field injury, contact Babcock Partners for a free review of your case.
+If you’ve suffered an oil field injury, contact Babcock Injury Lawyers for a free review of your case.
 We will listen carefully to your specific details and provide an honest opinion regarding your chances of success.
 If your case is deemed to be viable, we will aggressively pursue full and fair compensation for your injuries.

 Once you have submitted a contact request, we will phone you within 12 hours.
 If you need immediate assistance, use our live chat system to connect with an operator right away.